kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 ## Header

+% TODO provide content so the heading is not empty.

 ### Site logo

 You can define the site logo for the main site as well as the subsites provided by content types that implement the `INavigationRoot` interface.